 Annual renewal of the Federal Supplemental Grant is not automatic.
 Students must apply for federal financial aid each year and meet all federal specified requirements.
 Awards depend on available funding at LMU.
 This grant is not available for enrollment beyond eight semesters or for enrollment in a second Bachelor's degree program.

 BIA grants are tribal awards provided to students who are at least one-quarter American Indian, Eskimo or Aleut.
 You can review additional information at Bureau of Indian Affairs.

 Contact your tribal agency for pertinent information.
 Each Tribal Agency can establish their own award parameters

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides grants to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
-To be considered for a Federal TEACH Grant, students must initiate the process of completing an Agreement to Serve (ATS) and TEACH Grant Counseling.
+To be considered for a Federal TEACH Grant, students must initiate the process of completing the Free Application for Federal Student Aid (FAFSA), an Agreement to Serve (ATS), and TEACH Grant Counseling.
 Recipients of a TEACH Grant must agree to the following: